-In \cite[Section 4.6]{Hrushovski:elementarytheoryoffrobenius} E. Hrushovski raised the question whether or not it is possible to strengthen the classical Ritt--Raudenbusch basis theorem (\cite[Theorem 2.5.11]{Levin:difference}).
+In \cite[Section 4.6]{Hrushovski:elementarytheoryoffrobenius} E. Hrushovski raised the question whether or not it is possible to strengthen the classical Ritt-Raudenbusch basis theorem (\cite[Theorem 2.5.11]{Levin:difference}).
 For clarity, let us state the question as a conjecture:

 \begin{conj} Let $k$ be a $\s$-field and $R$ a finitely $\s$-generated $k$-$\s$-algebra.
-Then every ascending chain of radical, mixed $\s$-ideals in $R$ is finite. \end{conj} Here a $\s$-ideal $\ida$ is called mixed, if $ab\in\ida$ implies $a\s(b)\in\ida$.
-E. Hrushovski proved Conjecture \ref{conj: Hrushovski1} under certain additional assumptions on $R$.
-(See \cite[Lemma 4.35]{Hrushovski:elementarytheoryoffrobenius}.)
+Then every ascending chain of radical, well-mixed $\s$-ideals in $R$ is finite. \end{conj} Recall that a $\s$-ideal $\ida$ is \emph{well-mixed}, if $ab\in\ida$ implies $a\s(b)\in\ida$.
+E. Hrushovski proved Conjecture \ref{conj: Hrushovski1} under certain additional assumptions on $R$ (\cite[Lemma 4.35]{Hrushovski:elementarytheoryoffrobenius}).
+Moreover, J. Wang (\cite{Wang:FiniteBasisForRadicalWellmixedDifferenceIdeals} \cite{Wang:MonomialDifferenceIdeals}) proved the conjecture (appropriately reformulated) for monomial and binomial difference ideals.
 In \cite{Levin:OnTheAscendingChainCondition} A. Levin showed that the conjecture fails if the assumption that the $\s$-ideals are radical is dropped.